Travel Photo Diary: Inside The Breakers Mansion, Decorated for the Holidays

 Each year, The Preservation Society of Newport County hosts Holidays at the Newport Mansions.
 The Breakers, The Elms, and Marble House are decorated in full holiday splendor to celebrate the Christmas season.
 In addition to daily mansion tours, visitors can also participate in special Holiday Evenings or Santa Sundays.

-I visited The Breakers mansion last week to see New England’s most grand oceanside estate.
+I visited The Breakers mansion last week to see New England’s grandest oceanside estate.
 Built by the Vanderbilt family, The Breakers is a monument to the grandeur of the Vanderbilt empire, as well as the pinnacle of America’s Gilded Age.

-I’ve already done this tour a handful of times, but it’s the most beautiful to see The Breakers and the other nouveau riche “summer cottages” on Bellevue Avenue decorated for the holidays.
+I’ve already done this tour at The Breakers a handful of times, but it’s the most beautiful to see The Breakers and the other nouveau riche “summer cottages” on Bellevue Avenue decorated for the holidays.
 I also feel like I pick up on new pieces of trivia from the audio tour.

 IMG_5402-min